CGCookie/retopoflow/docs/v4/quick_start.md

 All of the Retopoflow tools require some other object in the scene that the new geometry can snap to.
 You can also create a new retopology object yourself or select an existing retopology object, enter Edit Mode on it, and switch to any of the RetopoFlow tools in the toolbar.

+If you are seeing the retopology mesh through the source object, decrease the retopology overlay's offset distance in either Blender's Edit Mode Overlays popover or Retopoflow's General options.

 Enjoy!